 There is a required practicum component to this program.
 The College dictates the legal terms and conditions governing the practicum experience.

-Graduates of Multimedia Production will receive two years' credit towards a Bachelor of Professional Arts in Communications Studies major from Athabasca University, before completing an additional 60 credits of the university's 120-credit program.
+Graduates of Lethbridge College's Multimedia Production diploma program will receive two years' credit (60 credits) towards a Bachelor of Professional Arts - Communications Studies Major, a 120-credit program, at Athabasca University.